-Nothing is free in this world and if they are willing to give billions to ensure certain parties win in the general election, what they want in return?
-Are they expecting Malaysia to return the favor in some other form?
+Nothing is free in this world and if they are willing to give billions to ensure certain parties win in the general election, what do they want in return?
+Are they expecting Malaysia to return the favour in some other form?
 And on a lesser note, the donation had exceeded the allowed RM200,000 spending threshold for parliamentary seats according to electoral laws.
-Aren’t this obvious that laws been broken and yet nothing can be done?
+Aren’t this obvious that laws have been broken and yet nothing can be done?

 We are still far off from having the ideal Government – there are some signs of promise with the opposition but one still needs to make sure that they don’t screw up at the nation level over petty issues (they often do like the dumb Kajang Move).
 We need to keep the politicians on our toes and should never accept whatever flimsy excuse that may be given in place of the real reasons.